FireflyMigration/firefly-doc/20-Getting-Familiar-with-Migrated-Code/10-Comparing-Migrated-Code-with-Magic/03-IO-Files/index.md

 ﻿# Comparison with eDeveloper's I/O Files Dialog Box

 ## Introduction
-This article is one of a series of articles aimed at providing further orientation with the migrated code for Magic programmers.
-This time we will look at the 'I/O Files' screen as it appears in eDeveloper (version 9) and show the equivalent representation of each setting and property in the migrated code.
+In this article we will look at the 'I/O Files' screen as it appears in eDeveloper (version 9) and show the equivalent representation of each setting and property in the migrated code.

 Let's look at the eDeveloper I/O Files screen, used for defining I/O for printing to a printer device or for reading and writing to a file: